 As described, Western culture views grief and bereavement as time-limited in part because death is viewed as a finality.
-According to the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), two weeks are given before a diagnosis of depression may be made [138].
+The fifth revised edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5-TR) introduced a new diagnosis of prolonged grief disorder.
+One of the key features is a preoccupation with the deceased at least one year after the death [205].
 However, in some cultures, there continues to be a bond between the deceased and family members.
 When a culture has an extended death ritual, it conveys the belief that the bereavement process is not easy or quick [44].
 Rather than relying solely on a model that espouses "closure" and "moving on," an alternative model of mourning that emphasizes a continuing bond with the deceased may be more appropriate [73].
 Instead of letting go of the representation, memories, and/or events associated with the deceased, family members may continue to integrate, identify with, and create bonds with objects that serve as a representation of the deceased [74; 178].
 This process is not timelimited nor is it considered pathologic.
 This model appears to be more consistent with cultural norms among many racial and ethnic minority groups.